ajramosj/lyrics/README.md

 npm install bcryptjs
 ```

 All data is stored in a MySQL database and passwords are hashed by using `bcryptjs`.
-Use the statements from the `lyrics.sql` file (`server` folder) with the help of a MySQL client to create the appropiate tables and load the sample data:
+Use the statements from the `lyrics.sql` file (`server` folder) with the help of a MySQL client to create the appropriate tables and load the sample data:

 * Users